 Today, I get an interesting request from one of my customers, a large clothing manufacturer, who wants to introduce a new shipper from Poland.
 I think I can solve this myself but ask my colleagues some questions to make sure I do it correctly.
 I know the new shipper can’t be implemented in one day, but I believe that there won’t be any issue once it is up and running.
 (Later on, in a few weeks, the process is working smoothly, and I get praised by my colleagues about the implementation!)

 Sometimes I will have off-site meetings with customers but those are usually when it’s Christmas or some sort of holiday.
 Last Christmas, I went to visit a customer, but we didn’t really talk about business, instead we drank coffee and talked casually, then we were shown one of the company’s warehouses, which was very interesting and impressive.
-These meetings are casual and are a chance for us to build a better relationship with the customer.
+These meetings are informal and are a chance for us to build a better relationship with the customer.

 12:30

 It is lunch hour for most people, but I don’t usually eat lunch at work, I only eat a warm meal once back at home after work around 4:30pm.
-If I do eat in the office, it’s usually a homemade lunch and I like to eat alone to clear my head and just zone out same as when I go on my morning and afternoon breaks.
+If I do eat in the office, it’s usually a homemade lunch and I like to eat alone to clear my head and just zone out, same as when I go on my morning and afternoon breaks.
 When I am working from home, I normally eat lunch with my partner.

 13:00